Why shoot in black and white?

 Whether you choose a cityscape or a landscape, understanding where the light falls will make a big difference in black-and-white pictures.
 Strong black-and-white landscape images rely on the basic building blocks of composition, like texture, line, shape, pattern, form, placement and negative space.
 Learning to base your composition on these elements, not just colour, helps you create stronger images even when you shoot in colour.

-Have a look at my blog on composition: Composition in landscape photography
+Please have a look at my blog on composition: Composition in landscape photography

 Tip# 4.
 Shades of grey: Look for the contrasts between light and dark in your landscape

 This means that contrast is extremely important.
-To obtain a correct black-and-white landscape image, you need a strong range of tones, from almost pure white through to deep, rich black and everything in between.
+To obtain a correct black-and-white landscape image, you need a strong range of tones, from almost pure white to deep, rich black and everything in between.
 Of course, you may want to deviate from these strict rules, especially if you, for example, want to take high-key or low-key photos.
 Ultimately, it is the photographer’s choice of which style to use.

 Tip# 5.
 Look for textures in the landscape

 Shape largely makes the picture, but the texture does the rest.
 It can also influence mood and emotion.
 Every landscape is the sum of its parts, including the distinct details of its textures and patterns.
 These can be found everywhere, whether it’s the wind patterns in a desert’s sand or the erosion of a rock or cliff face.
-The world around us is full of texture, both natural as well as man-made aspects.
+The world around us is full of texture, both natural and man-made aspects.
 Black & white is a perfect way to draw your viewer’s attention to these elements, particularly if you place them in the foreground to lead our eye into the scene.
 This helps to create another sort of contrast.

 Tip# 6.
 Be expressive